IRS Forms

 What counts as qualified EOR costs, for earlier years only

 When you work on an amended year that actually allowed the credit, start with the statute and apply the definition strictly.
 Qualified costs include certain tertiary injectant expenses, tangible property primarily used in EOR, and operating or development costs that directly support the EOR project.
+Only the incremental costs attributable to the tertiary recovery effort qualify – costs that would have been paid or incurred anyway in the development or operation of the property absent the EOR project are excluded (see Rev. Rul.
+2003-82 for the allocation guidance).
 Keep your allocation methods reasonable and well documented, and keep nonqualified items like routine maintenance out.
 The rate is 15%, then you apply any phase‑out that applies to that year.

 Documentation checklist you can copy